Kasir-Mamat-Coffe-Shop/Backend-MamatCoffee/docs/product.md

 Query params :

-- namaProduk : Search by product name using like, optional
+- product_name : Search by product name using like, optional
-- harga : Search by harga using like, optional
+- price : Search by price using like, optional
-- stok : Search by stok using like, optional
+- stock : Search by stock using like, optional
-- kategoriId : Search by kategori using like, optional
+- kategori_id : Search by kategori using like, optional
 - page : number of page, default 1
 - size : size per page, default 10